 How about we turn boring sanitary pad packaging into one that is inspiring, confident and sparks conversation?

-The pads are packaged in a canvas bag featuring bright red and orange polka dots while the bag contains ten regular sanitary pads each with a unique message that make periods inspiring, confident and a part of everyday conversation – so that the most natural phenomenon in the world can no longer be the most stigmatised or embarrassing one.
+The pads are packaged in a canvas bag featuring bright red and orange polka dots while the bag contains ten regular sanitary pads each with a unique message that make periods inspiring, confident and a part of everyday conversation so that the most natural phenomenon in the world can no longer be the most stigmatized or embarrassing one.
+Buy Now.

 Digital engagement on the campaign website

 Donthideitperiod.com, a website dedicated to the campaign invites users to join the conversation by writing their own messages on the virtual pad and share to create wider awareness on social media.